dmitrijs-belovs/Tableau-Projects/README.md

 ## Introduction

-This repository contains various projects I have completed in Tableau that showcase my data visualization and Tableau skills.
+This repository contains various projects I have completed in Tableau to showcase my data visualization and Tableau skills.

 ## Telco Customer Churn Analysis Dashboard